gerarparra0/aramdashboard-frontend/README.md

 To run make sure to have at least node.js > 18

+To install dependencies:
+*npm ci*

-Inside the root folder, run *npm run*
+Inside the root folder:
+*npm run*